a2659802/HK-Modding-API-Docs/source/PlayerData.rst

     // Amount of Wanderer's Journals the player has pd.trinket1 = 0;
-    // Wether the player has found one pd.foundTrinket1 = false;
+    // Whether the player has found one pd.foundTrinket1 = false;
     // Amount of Hallownest Seals the player has pd.trinket2 = 0;
-    // Wether the player has found one pd.foundTrinket2 = false;
+    // Whether the player has found one pd.foundTrinket2 = false;
     // Amount of King's Idols the player has pd.trinket3 = 0;
-    // Wether the player has found one pd.foundTrinket3 = false;
+    // Whether the player has found one pd.foundTrinket3 = false;
     // Amount of Arcane Eggs the player has pd.trinket4 = 0;
-    // Wether the player has found one pd.foundTrinket4 = false;
+    // Whether the player has found one pd.foundTrinket4 = false;
-    // Wether the player doesn't have the given trinket pd.noTrinket1 = false;
+    // Whether the player doesn't have the given trinket pd.noTrinket1 = false;
     pd.noTrinket2 = false;
     pd.noTrinket3 = false;